 With the addition of apple cider vinegar along with red pepper flakes to my soul food collard greens recipe, these spicy collard greens really have some kick!
 There’s no lack of flavor here.

-This easy collard greens recipe pairs nicely with just about any Southern feast!
+Looking for another Southern recipe?
 Here are a few main dish options to get you started:

 - Garlic powder

 - Tonys seasoning

 - Hot sauce

 - First, Clean the collard greens, roll them and cut and clean one more time.
 I also showed you how I did it in the video so if you like just jump to video.